DiegoZoracKy/AjaxAPIFactory/README.md

 ## Structure

-The object used to construct the API will need some specific data expected by the APIFactory.
+The object used to construct the API will need some specific data expected by the AjaxAPIFactory.

 - *apiSchema*